 As a Token of our Appreciation...

 Will you help create the first truly augmented reality experience at Gettysburg, the most storied battle of the Civil War?
-Your donation of $20 immediately becomes $80 towards the overall cost with the lead gifts we have already secured.
-And for a $100 donation, you’ll get it first!
+For a $100 donation, you’ll get it first!
 Even before we release the app to the public, you’ll have a chance to use it to snap selfies with John Burns and General Lee.
 And for that same $100 donation—which is really $400 towards the cost with the match—we’ll add your name to the digital donor wall on the app.
 Give $250 and you’ll get early access to the app and first access to every new scene we make for the app in the future along with a commemorative t-shirt to show off your insider status.
 And for a gift of $1,000 or more, you’ll get everything above plus an invitation to a VIP event at Gettysburg

-Please consider making your most generous gift now to help raise the $50,000 we need to create a never-before-seen experience of Gettysburg.
+Please consider making your most generous gift now to help raise the remaining dollars we need to create a never-before-seen experience of Gettysburg.